BCDevOps/OpenShift4-RollOut/openshift4-azure/docs/openshit4-azure-architecture.md

 Because OpenShift Container Platform and its installation program must create Microsoft Azure resources, we must create a service principal to represent it.

 The SP account will need to be created in the Azure AD associated to the subscription where OCP 4 will be installed.
-You will need the Tenant Administrator role in Azure AD to create the SP account.
+You will need the *Tenant Administrator* role in Azure AD to create the SP account.
 Details on creating this account are listed in the [OpenShift Documentation](https://docs.openshift.com/container-platform/4.2/installing/installing_azure/installing-azure-account.html#installation-azure-service-principal_installing-azure-account)

 ## Resource Groups

-The current version of OpenShift 4 makes use of an installer provisioned infrastructure where the OpenShift installer will create the required infrastructure in Azure and then install OpenShift on to this infrastructure.
+The current version of OpenShift 4 makes use of an installer provisioned infrastructure (IPI).
+The OpenShift installer will create the required infrastructure in Azure and then install OpenShift on to this infrastructure.
 Due to this installation method some installation options are not configurable.
-One of these is the Azure Resource group where all the Azure objects are contained.
+One of these is the *Azure Resource group* where all the Azure objects are contained.
 The Azure RG will be dynamically created with a name based off the name of the cluster e.g.; `ocp4lab-9qtf7-rg`.

 This option may change in later version but as of 4.2 & 4.3 we can not pre-create the RG.